-Depreciation on other tangible fixed assets is calculated to write down their cost to their estimated residual value over the period of their estimated useful economic lives.
+Depreciation on other tangible fixed assets is calculated to write down their cost to their estimated residual value over the period of their estimated UEL.
 The depreciation rate employed for office and computer equipment is 33.3% per annum on a straight line basis.
 The depreciation rate for office improvements is 20% per annum on a straight line basis.
-The carrying value of tangible fixed assets are reviewed annually for impairment where the useful economic life is greater than 50 years.
+The depreciation rate for vans is 16.6% per annum on a straight line basis.
+The carrying value of tangible fixed assets are reviewed annually for impairment where the UEL is greater than 50 years.